 All this, and more, combined to produce the unlikely sight, on September 7, 1860, of Giuseppe Garibaldi and a small group of companions entering Naples unopposed, by train (!) from Salerno and then in an open carriage from the station to the Royal Palace.
 They were miles ahead of the army.
 The king had fled to Gaeta the day before and the city and remaining troops welcomed the Risorgimento by giving Garibaldi a hero's welcome.

 A Bourbon force of about 20,000 troops had remained loyal to the king and gone north with him.
 Initially, the king had intended his retreat as somewhat of a strategic withdrawal.
 He had no intention of surrendering his kingdom without a fight.
 His army, near Gaeta, was, however, also being pressed from the north by the advancing army of King Victor Emanuel of Piedmont, who had finally decided to get on the bandwagon of unification before Garibaldi got all the credit.
 Thus hemmed in, the Bourbons made a desperate effort in early October to break out and retake their kingdom by storming south at the Volturno River.
 Garibaldi was called upon for one of the few times in his life to fight a pitched battle instead of one of his guerrilla actions, and to defend instead of attack.
 He commanded troops along a twenty-kilometer front against a superior attacking force and held.

 On October 25th, near

-Capua, Garibaldi greeted Victor Emanuel of
+Capua, Garibaldi greeted Victor Emanuel of Piedmont's

 —Sicily, half the Italian peninsula and the vast

 Neapolitan Royal Navy (considerably superior to northern

 because it was the right thing to do.